-India’s central government has consisted rejected the Tamil Nadu government’s proposition to release seven people who have been convicted over the killing of Rajiv Gandhi to avoid “international ramifications”, it was revealed this week.
+India’s central government has consistently rejected the Tamil Nadu government’s proposition to release seven people who have been convicted over the killing of Rajiv Gandhi to avoid “international ramifications”, it was revealed this week.

 Nalini Sriharan and six others had been convicted for Rajiv Gandhi’s murder in 1991, with Nalini in prison for over twenty-seven years now.
 In the past, she had pointed out that life-sentenced prisoners are entitled to a one-month leave every two years, which she had yet to be granted in her twenty-seven years.
 She had therefore requested for a six-month leave in order to arrange for her daughter’s marriage in February last year, which had not been granted.
 Charithra Sriharan, Nalini's daughter, was born in prison and is currently a medical practitioner in London.